CUSTOMER STORY

 A Wheelchair Van for a Deserving Veteran

-In recogntion of his service and support to fellow Veterans, BraunAbility has the privilege of presenting DeLancey with a one-of-a-kind wheelchair accessible Honda Odyssey, which he received as a special losw-cost lease.
-The vehicle's camoflague wrap was exclusive to the model he received.
+In recognition of his service and support of fellow Veterans, BraunAbility had the privilege of presenting DeLancey with a one-of-a-kind wheelchair accessible Honda Odyssey, which he received through a special low-cost lease.
+The vehicle's camouflage wrap was exclusive to the model he received.
 BraunAbility team members and fellow Veterans had the opportunity to attend a ceremony where DeLancey was presented with the vehicle.

 This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you've been injured doesn't mean you have to change or settle for something that's not you.